 The Department maintains inspection data for mobile home parks.

-The Florida Statute, Florida Administrative Code rules and the application form can be downloaded by clicking on the title of the document.
+The Florida Statutes, Florida Administrative Code rules, and the Application Form can be downloaded by clicking on the title of the document.
 Most documents are in pdf format.

 - MH-RV Park Permit Application

 - Mobile Home Park Statute, Section 513, Florida Statutes

 - Mobile Home Park rule Chapter 64E-15, Florida Adminstrative Code